Homemade Chocolate Buckwheat Granola - A delicious way to enjoy granola, oat-free! This crunchy cereal reminds me of a healthy Cocoa Krispies.

 - Drain and rinse the groats.

-- Pat them dry with paper towels as best as you can (gets a tad messy).
+- Pat them dry with paper towels as best as you can (this can get a tad messy).

 - Mix them with the remaining ingredients until well combined.